jclopezsDS/jclopezsDS.github.io/README.md

-# Julián Camilo López Sánchez - Data Scientist
+# Julián López - Data Scientist

 Welcome to my GitHub profile!
 I am a data scientist with a strong background in real estate and finance.
 I specialize in machine learning, data analysis, and data visualization.
 Here, you'll find a collection of my projects, skills, and accomplishments.